 4. SEC Charges Former Finance Executive with Civil FCPA Violations in Connection with 1MDB.
 On December 16, 2019, SEC announced that Tim Leissner, the former Southeast Asia Chairman of a U.S.-headquartered financial institution, had agreed to resolve allegations that he had violated the FCPA’s anti-bribery and accounting provisions in connection with a scheme to bribe government officials in Malaysia and the Emirate of Abu Dhabi.
 According to SEC, the bribes resulted in lucrative business from 1Malaysia Development Berhad (1MDB), Malaysia’s sovereign wealth fund.
 Leissner pleaded guilty in November 2018 to conspiracy to launder money and to violate the anti-bribery and accounting provisions of the FCPA and was ordered to forfeit $43.7 million.
 Pursuant to SEC’s cease‑and‑desist order, Leissner will receive credit for the amount he forfeited to DOJ but will also be permanently banned from the securities industry.
 (See our July 2016, August 2016, June 2017, December 2017, May 2018, June 2018, August 2018, November 2018, and May 2019 Top 10s for more on 1MDB.)

 5. Miami-Based Financial Adviser Sentenced to 42 Months’ Imprisonment for Money Laundering in Connection with Petroecuador Bribery Scheme.
 On December 18, 2019, Frank Roberto Chatburn Ripalda, a Miami-based financial advisor, was sentenced to 42 months’ imprisonment following his October 2019 guilty plea to one count of conspiracy to commit money laundering in connection with a scheme to disguise bribe payments to officials at Petroecuador, Ecuador’s national oil company.
 Chatburn’s sentence also included three years’ supervised release and a criminal fine of $40,000.
 In April 2018, Chatburn was charged with nine counts, including money laundering and FCPA violations.
 Chatburn was the 10th individual to plead guilty in connection with the Petroecuador bribery and money‑laundering investigation and the fourth to be sentenced.
-(For more on the Petroecuador prosecutions, read our April 2018, September 2018, November 2018, April 2019, and October 2019 Top 10s.)
+(For more on the Petroecuador prosecutions, read our April 2018, September 2018, November of 2018, April 2019, and October 2019 Top 10s.)

 6. Assistant Attorney General Addresses Use of Agency Law in FCPA Cases.
 In a December 4, 2019, speech, Assistant Attorney General of DOJ’s Criminal Division, Brian A. Benczkowski, addressed DOJ’s approach to the use of agency theory in FCPA enforcement actions.
 AAG Benczkowski’s comments came shortly after DOJ, in November 2019, successfully persuaded a Connecticut jury that Lawrence Hoskins was an agent of a U.S. subsidiary of French power giant Alstom S.A. in order to secure an FCPA conviction.
 Some observers (including us) have noted that DOJ may be extending this agency theory beyond the unique facts in Hoskins to hold parent companies liable for the conduct of their subsidiaries.
 In his remarks, AAG Benczkowski attempted to “dispel” some of the concerns about DOJ’s use of agency theory and “provide a window into the Department’s thinking and approach[,]” noting that “the Criminal Division will not suddenly be taking the position that every subsidiary, joint venture, or affiliate is an ‘agent’ of the parent company simply by virtue of ownership status”; instead, “the law requires more.”
 According to the AAG, “a person or entity may be an agent for some business purposes” as long as the government can prove the agency relationship “in connection with the specific events related to the project at issue.”
 Furthermore, “if the Department were to find evidence of the use of corporate structures to shield a parent from criminal liability, or the use of agents to shield a high-level individual executive from accountability, the Department likely would strongly favor prosecution in those instances.”
 Overall, AAG Benczkowski’s remarks signal that DOJ will continue to deploy agency theory in holding parent companies responsible for actions for the conduct of their foreign subsidiaries, but that certain arguments might help persuade DOJ not to do so in specific cases.